lalitghimire/photostory/README.md

 ### Install

-The project needs nodejs(created with v14.16) installed in the system to run locally.
+The project needs nodejs(created with v14.16) and npm installed in the system to run locally.
 Clone this repository and install dependencies as follow

 ```
 git clone git@github.com:lalitghimire/photostory.git